arcaptcha/arcaptcha-vue/README.md

 ARCaptcha Component Library for Vue.js which is Compatible with Vue 2.
 (Vue3 support is under development)

+If you use Vue version 3 please go to [this link](https://github.com/arcaptcha/arcaptcha-vue3).

 ## Installation

 You can install this library via npm with: